abyssDS/sfmlWiki/Tutorial:-Building-SFML-for-Android.md

 ### Toolchains version mismatch

 When building the example, if `ndk-build` complains about the toolchain version, update `jni/Application.mk` so that `NDK_TOOLCHAIN_VERSION` matches your toolset.

+### Windows 10 and Android build

+If you're running Windows 10, don't use the Power Shell, use the regular command line (cmd) to run the cmake and make commands.